zephraph/notes/Recurse/Log/Day 1.md

 ## Working notes

 - Noticed I'd had a good bit of traffic to my tips page lately and I haven't really been maintaining that.
 Decided to remove it. https://github.com/zephraph/just-be/pull/18
 - I sync all of these notes via GitHub to be able to share it between machines.
 I'd like to _not_ share binaries (like images).
+That's likely a thing I'd like to work on this week.
+-